zilexa/manjaro-gnome-post-install/README.md

 This script will:

 ### Desktop layout: minimal, easy, maximizing available screen
-- Dock disabled, Vertical Panel enabled with Favourite apps and an App Menu with "Eleven" layout
+- Dock disabled, Vertical Panel enabled with Favourite apps and an Arc Menu with "Eleven" layout
 - Pinned common applications to the menu and favourite apps to the Panel
 - Several toggles enabled/disabled to provide a smooth experience
-  - Several Panel and App Menu settings
+  - Several Panel, Arc Menu, Desktop settings
   - Week numbers in Calendar
   - Show battery percentage in taskbar
   - Enable auto night light